BuzzRage/TABL/README.md

     * Let the user choose the time step
     * Add a button to see all triads
     * Add a button to see all sevenths
-    * Make the replay button replay the last thing played (note only the current scale, but also last chord progression)

 * GUI:
     * Improve scale display by putting a tabulation for each semitone not valid in a scale
     * When playing a chords, change color of played notes in the scale label
     * Make fontground color reverse to background color
     * Gridify the layout of widget
+    * Auto-reconfigure the layout to correspond to what is played when pressing replay button (determine scale and tonic to refresh layout)
+    * Design a background (like VST ones ?)

 * Music engine:
     * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)